(Disclosure: Some of the links below may be affiliate links)

 These formulas will give you the value of your money in the future.

-Of course, you do not have to do the math yourself if you do not want.
+Of course, you do not have to do the math yourself if you do not want to.
 Indeed, there are many calculators out there on the internet that will do the job just fine for you.
 For instance, the calculator on investor.gov is quite good.
-It is operated by the U.S. Securities and Exchange Commission (SEC), which are interestingly also regulating the stock market.
-The calculator from financial-calculators.com is also quite easy to use and has a bit more options.
-And there are hundreds of other calculators on the internet if you are not satisfied with these two.
+It is operated by the U.S. Securities and Exchange Commission (SEC), which is interestingly regulating the stock market.
+The calculator from financial-calculators.com is also quite easy to use and has more options.
+And there are hundreds of other calculators on the internet if you are unsatisfied with these two.

 A few examples

-As you can see, compound interest quickly become much more interesting than standard interest.
-This shows what some people call the magic of compounding in which small increments of the principal actually make a lot of difference in the end.
-It takes 10 years to double the sum with standard interest while it only takes a bit more than 7 years for compound interest.
+As you can see, compound interest quickly becomes much more interesting than standard interest.
+This table shows what some people call the magic of compounding, in which small increments of the principal make a lot of difference.
+It takes ten years to double the sum with standard interest, while it only takes more than seven years for compound interest.

 As you can see, the more often the interest compounds, the better it gets.
-Compounding twice at 5% per year instead of once at 10% can make a nice difference in the end.
-Of course, you can generally not choose the compound perioding of any of your investments.
-But it is still interesting to now that!
+Getting interest payments twice at 5% per year instead of once at 10% can make a significant difference.
+Of course, you can generally not choose the compound perioding of your investments.
+But it is still interesting to know!

 Magic of compounding

-And it gets even more incredible when you consider contributions to the account during the years.
+And it gets even more incredible when you consider contributions to the account over the years.
 For example, if you add 200 dollars per month to the previous example, you will end up with 569’279 dollars after 30 years.
 And you will only have contributed 82’000 dollars.
 That is almost a gain of 500’000 dollars over 30 years.
-This is not bad, right?
+This is not bad.

-Compounding and its magic are highly related to starting to invest early.
-The earlier you start, the easier it will get to have big returns with compounding.
-This is one of the reasons you should start to invest early.
+Compound interest is highly related to starting to invest early.
+The earlier you start, the easier it will get to have significant returns with compounding.
+Compound interest is one of the reasons you should start investing early.

-You may have heard already of the Rule of 72.
+You may have heard already of the rule of 72.
 It is a simple approximation that lets you estimate when the principal will have doubled its value based on the annual returns.
-The rule is fairly simple: divide 72 by the yearly returns and it will give you the number of years to double your principal.
+The rule is relatively simple: divide 72 by the yearly returns, giving you the years to double your principal.

 For instance, if you have 10% annual returns, it should double after 7.2 years.
 Of course, it is only an approximation, the real number being 7.27 years.
-But it is a fairly good approximation.
-Here is the comparison between the Rule of 72 and the Real answer, rounded, for some returns:
+But it is a reasonably good approximation.
+Here is the comparison between the rule of 72 and the Real answer, rounded, for some returns:

 |Return||Rule of 72||Real|

 We can observe that the approximation is really good for small numbers.
 But it gets worse and worse as we have bigger returns.
-Some people prefer to use the rule of 69.3 that is sometimes a bit more precise for small numbers too.
-But it is a bit less convenient!
+Some people prefer to use the rule of 69.3, which is sometimes a bit more precise for small numbers.
+But it is less convenient!

-However, using this rule for investment returns is perfectly fine since we should not expect more than 10% of annual returns.
+However, using this rule for investment returns is fine since we should not expect more than 10% annual returns.
 It is much easier than computing log(2)/log(1+return) in the head, right?

-Most people talk about compounding for stock market returns.
-However, the stock market does not really compound.
+Most people talk about the compounding effect of stock market returns.
+However, the stock market does not compound.
 A compound interest keeps the same interest all the time.
 The stock market is much more volatile.
-And there will be some days and months where your portfolio is down.
-And that is totally fine.
+And there will be some days and months when your portfolio is down.
+And that is fine.

-The major difference comes with negative years.
+The primary difference comes with negative years.
 If your portfolio is down 10% a year and up 10% the next year, it is still down.
-This is because 10% of 90% of the original portfolio is only 9% and not 10%.
-This makes it a bit difficult to really talk about compounding in the stock market.
+This difference is because 10% of 90% of the original portfolio is only 9% and not 10%.
+It makes it difficult to talk about compounding effects in the stock market.

-On the long-term, effects of the stock market can be described as compound interest.
-Indeed, if you use a realistic yearly rate of return over a long-term, you can use compound interest and the rule of 72 to describe your stock market returns.
-You just need to be aware that this is not exactly the same.
+In the long term, the effects of the stock market can be described as compound interest.
+Indeed, if you use a realistic yearly rate of return over the long term, you can use compound interest and the Rule of 72 to describe your stock market returns.
+You need to be aware that this is not the same.